lankydan/lankydanblog-jamstack/content/blog/2018/throughput-a-corda-story/index.md

 As it gets more complicated, you need to keep in mind which party needs to do what.
 For example, spending cash.
 As an initiator, you can’t put other people’s cash states into a transaction.
 You need to send them some information and request them to add it to a transaction.
 Scenarios like this took me a while to get to grips with.
 As more developers spend time working with Corda, I am sure these concepts will become easier to understand.
 More examples will be published and knowledge of how to write good Flows will be distributed.

-Furthermore, I stand by the <a rel="noreferrer noopener" href="https://docs.corda.net/key-concepts.html" target="_blank">Key Concepts</a> that Corda have produced.
+Furthermore, I stand by the [Key Concepts](https://docs.corda.net/key-concepts.html) that Corda have produced.
 Going through these and the documentation provided took me pretty far in my understanding of Corda.

 <div style="background-color:#f7f7f7;">
   <a href="https://docs.corda.net/key-concepts.html"><p><strong>Key concepts - R3 Corda V3.3 documentation</strong></p>